afrael/vvt/README.md

 1. All employees that have a blank hire date will have their hire date set to 01/01/01 `Datetime.MinValue`.
 2. All employee that have a blank ManagerEmployeeNumber are considered top-level managers.
+3. The employee number is unique, the first one seen will be the one considered valid.

 ## Validations